pradyun0414/npm-datamuse-word-utils/README.md

 ## What is it?

-word-utils is intended to provide useful functionalities for working with words.
+datamuse-word-utils is intended to provide useful functionalities for working with words.
 Examples include finding words with similar meanings, similar sounding words, related words, similarly spelled words, etc.
 Queries can be further targeted by specifying starting and ending letters along with selecting a topic of interest.
 Methods are meant to be repeatedly chained, simplifying the process of using the API.

 ## Important Note